mikelikespie/followships/README.rst

 Operations
 ==========

-Everything we created from followships_2.sql is in the schema followship.
+Everything we created from followships.sql is in the schema followship.
 To be able to access these, one must either prefix the function calls and table names with ``followship.`` or call ``set search_path to followship, public;`` at the beginning of your psql session.